Purdue-CS193/homework-0-ridhitamirasa/index.md

+#Ridhi Tamirasa's First CS193 Homework
+## My Favorite Things About CS 193 Are:
+- Learning how to use the terminal
+- Talking to my classmates
+- My nice TAs

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.